Daisy-butter/CV_1/LAB1/README.md

 ## Welcome to Our Machine Learning Project 👩‍💻🧠

 Hey there, fellow developer!
-Are you ready to dive into a world of data processing, model training, and attention mechanisms?
+Are you ready to dive into MLP model?
 This README will guide you through the setup and workflow for our project, step by step.
 Whether you're a rookie or a seasoned pro, we've got you covered.
 Let's do this! 🚀

 ---